 – The pavement does not compress below your foot and with 2-3 times your body weight coming down with each step this increases the chance of stress related injuries to the muscular-skeletal system.

 – Pavement typically means city running, which means cars and curbs.
 Safety becomes a top priority to ensure that you are following traffic regulations and being aware of what is going on around you.
-You would not want to step off a curb and injury yourself because you were not paying attention.
+You would not want to step off a curb and injure yourself because you were not paying attention.

 – Having an “unknown” surface is great for strengthening the intrinsic muscles in the foot and the stabilizing muscles in the lower leg.
 Running is chronic and having a unique landing surface with each step can help prevent some overuse injuries.